Europartner is a service center for international companies in Brazil.

 Types may vary for the following particular cases:

 - the one-member limited liability company with a single shareholder;

 - with several associates, the small limited company (EPP) with a revenue limit of R$ 4.8 million and low taxation.

 The corporation (S.A.) is a bylaw that allows a company to go public and open its capital to several shareholders.
 It is governed by multiple obligations, including the obligation to establish a Board of Directors and reserve 10% of the capital stock.

-Foreign members, whether individuals or legal entities, must be represented by a Brazilian or a foreigner with a permanent visa.
+Foreign partners, whether individuals or legal entities, must be represented by a Brazilian or a foreigner with a permanent visa.
 The legal manager follows the same rules.

 Europartner is specialized in setting up companies for foreigners.